ENTRY TO SOLID PRINCIPLES

 The sub type can not cast any new exceptions.

-Current derived classes only apply to existing classes without replacing them.
+Current derived classes only apply to existing classes

 Customers should not know what sub type they name.